Take this quick quiz to find out

 You must:

-- be above 16 years of age
+- be above 16 years of age.

-- have studied your undergraduate degree in the UK and/or have UK home fee status.
+- have UK home fee status.

 - be residing in the UK for the duration of your course.